roland206/piano3.11/README.md

 Measures have graphical length strongly related to the time for it.
 Scores within a measure are rectangles with a "timewise correct" length and position.
 Scores with signs have a "#" in the rectangles.

+With the mouse in the scores, you can use the mouse wheel to zoon in and out.
+You can press the left button and move the temporal window arround,

 The SW should also be connected to an E-piano via a Midi interface using an USB port.
 The Python package "rtmidi2" is used for the communication.
 If the SW finds a suitable E-Piano Midi IF it connects to it and shows the used port on the screen.